 This isn't an end-all, be-all list of all the ways to bake crusty bread without a Dutch oven!
 We've also tested and generally liked the following methods (and if you have another strategy you love, be sure to drop us a comment!)

-- Fill a clean spray bottle with water.
-Spray several pumps of water right into the oven right when you place the bread onto a pizza stone, baking steel, or even a preheated sheet pan, and then again after 5-10 minutes in the oven.
-I’ve baked bread this way many times, and it works in a pinch, but it’s probably my least favorite method.
-It just doesn’t quiiiiiite give you the same crispy, crunchy crust as some of these other strategies!
+- Fill a clean spray bottle with warm water.
+Spray several pumps of water right into the oven or onto the bread dough right when you place the bread onto a pizza stone, baking steel, or even a preheated sheet pan, and then again after 5-10 minutes in the oven.
+I've baked bread this way many times, and it works in a pinch, but it's probably my least favorite method.
+It just doesn't quiiiiiite give you the same crispy, crunchy crust as some of these other strategies!

 - Place an oven-safe mixing bowl upside-down over bread that you bake on a pizza stone or baking steel.
 This method does a great job of creating steam and developing a crisp crust, but it's awfully annoying to try to lift a big bowl off of a flat surface while wearing oven mitts, not to mention a lot easier to accidentally burn yourself.